Skip to main content

 Connect Your Bolt.new Project

-Link your GitHub repo or paste your source code.
+Bolt can push your project to GitHub in a couple of clicks — connect that repo.
 ShipSafe recognizes Bolt.new's Vite-based project structure and understands how it handles routing and env vars.

 2